dewcservices/CyPDP-docker-workshop/README.md

 - MYSQL_PASSWORD
 - MYSQL_DB

+Answers can be found in the branch `part-g-connect-application-to-database`.

 Note that using environmental variables for connection settings like this is fine for development, but in production we need a more secure mechanism.
 Docker secrets can be used but are beyond the scope of this workshop.

 Stop and remove the old containers and images.